-In some circumstances, it may be appropriate to use a corporate car hire vehicle to transport a Councillor to a function of a formal and official nature.
+In some circumstances, it may be appropriate to use a driver service to transport a Councillor to a function of a formal and official nature.
 Approval of the Chief Executive Officer or delegate and Lord Mayor is required prior to booking such a vehicle.